-On behalf of the American College of Emergency Physicians (ACEP) and our 40,000 members, I would like to thank you for the opportunity to respond to your request for information (RFI) regarding improving the Centers for Disease Control and Prevention (CDC), especially considering the response to the COVID-19 pandemic.
-As you well know, emergency physicians have served on the frontlines of the COVID-19 response since it first arrived in the United States more than three years ago and continue to stand at the ready to provide patients with the lifesaving emergency care they need.
+On behalf of the American College of Emergency Physicians (ACEP) and our 40,000 members, I would like to thank you for the opportunity to respond to your request for information (RFI) regarding improving the U.S. Centers for Disease Control and Prevention (CDC), especially considering the response to the COVID-19 pandemic.
+As you well know, emergency physicians served on the frontlines of the COVID-19 response since it first arrived in the United States more than three years ago and continue to stand at the ready to provide patients with the lifesaving emergency care they need.
 Our combined experience as physicians delivering direct patient care and participating in state, regional, and local planning of responses to various disasters and threats, equips us with distinct perspectives on the triumphs, shortcomings, and obstacles encountered in the United States' response to the pandemic.
 We must collectively learn from this experience and be better prepared for future public health emergencies, as the next infectious disease outbreak is a matter of when, not if.
 We appreciate the opportunity to offer practical policy solutions to improve our nation's disease control and prevention endeavors through the CDC.

-Unfortunately, our nation's approach to managing infectious disease outbreaks, and other public health emergencies, has been consistently reactive and continues to be so.
-The COVID-19 pandemic exposed critical weaknesses, systemic failures, and a general lack of preparedness worldwide, despite previous outbreaks such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome Coronavirus (MERS-CoV) serving as clear indications that larger catastrophes were probable, particularly given the ease of global travel.
+Unfortunately, our nation's approach to handling infectious disease outbreaks and other public health emergencies has consistently been reactive, and this trend persists.
+The COVID-19 pandemic laid bare significant vulnerabilities, systemic deficiencies, and a general lack of preparedness on a global scale.
+This is despite earlier outbreaks like Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome Coronavirus (MERS-CoV), which clearly signaled the potential for more extensive disasters, especially in light of the ease of global travel.
 Overall, the pandemic's global death toll and disruption of daily life were staggering, and its full impact is almost immeasurable and will likely be felt for decades to come.

-The CDC must continue its mission, while improving collaboration and communication at the federal, state, and local levels, creating a stable and resilient data collection and information dissemination plan, and investing substantially in and better partnering with our nation's community emergency departments (EDs) that serve as the health care safety net.
+The CDC must continue its core mission while improving collaboration and communication at the federal, state, and local levels, creating a stable and resilient data collection and information dissemination plan, and investing substantially in and better partnering with our nation's community emergency departments (EDs) that serve as the health care safety net.
+The agency must also be equipped with the ability to continue carrying out other vital public health and safety efforts beyond just communicable diseases.
 These are significant challenges, especially in the face of national and international threats, but they must be managed appropriately.
 Our recommendations for several priority areas are outlined on the following pages.